 Norse & Nordic Oxford concerns not only a cultural and academic history, it is also a full-fledged city-guide to Oxford.
 Here you will see Oxford’s architecture, art, music, Christianity, literature, languages, sports and lots and lots of other things, through Nordic glasses.

 The book is written in English by Ann-Turi Ford, English born author, local journalist and singer – and Richard O. Smith, acknowledged humour writer and Oxford Guide.
-It has 220 pages and is illustrated with lots of photos.
+220 pages, richly illustrated.

 |Dimensjoner||211 × 134 × 15 cm|